pyOpenSci/examplePy/example6_pdm_meson/README.md

 To build with meson run:
 `python -m build`

-## Build and install package
+## Build and install package in editable mode

-This creates a build using meson - to run this you need to have ninja installed in your envt.
+You can also install/build using pip.
+This creates a build using meson.

 `pip install --no-build-isolation .`

-`pdm build` doesn't work currently
+Install the package from the whl.
 ```bash
 python -m pip install --no-deps dist/*.whl
 ```

 ## Environments

-Pdm has several options for managing environments.
+PDM has several options for managing environments.
 One is following pep xxx it will create a __pypackgages__ directory. it will assume that the packages needed to build and install your package are in that local directory.
 However, you can also set the environment that you wish to